bokand/page-collection/README.md

 Using a `data:text/html` URI to navigate to an HTML page containing a list of the links, or feature-detect and redirect to a `uri-list:` link.

-This was discarded as an option as `data:` URIs are considered non-secure, would lead to exceptionally messy URIs, and would be difficult to linkify in messaging apps.
+This was discarded as an option as `data:` URLs are considered non-secure - even if they could be linkified, we don't want to train users to click on `data:` links.

+They'd also lead to exceptionally messy URIs, and would be difficult to linkify in messaging apps.

 #### Fragment Directive